 Not all software outsourcing partners are equally dedicated.
 Often business owners face irresponsible providers who keep their developers, designers, and testers, involved in multiple projects simultaneously.
 Even if they end up delivering assigned hours, a busy schedule affects motivation levels and creativity.
 There’s no way to assure commitment of a software development company – this is one of the main software outsourcing risks.

 - Discuss outsourcing development agreement conditions and state openly that you would like developers to be engaged only in your project.

 - Work with developers directly: you’ll be able to establish a lasting relationship and ensure understanding.

 It’s possible to hire a dedicated team that will work only on your product and even hire developers as a part of your in-house team.
 Syndicode developers often join remote and office in-house teams of our clients.

 A common fear among product owners who consider software outsourcing is a language barrier.
 You need to walk the team through your business’s specifics, explain the challenge, and understand their vision of the problem.
 It’s difficult to do if your team’s English is incomprehensible.

+To avoid software outsourcing risks, you need to document every step of cooperation.
 Right away, you should be looking for software development outsourcing companies who conduct data-driven communication – this implies:

 - deliverables for everything: teams that don’t promise any specific development artifacts, usually don’t have enough data;